siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 * Finally confirm all property values are correct or not by typing Y or press Enter, else type N

 **siddhi-map**

+Siddhi-map provides following extension types,

+* Sink Mapper
+* Source Mapper

+You can use one or more from above mentioned extension types and implement according to your requirement.
+Source Mapper is used to map events to a predefined data format (such as XML, JSON, binary, etc), and publishes them to external endpoints (such as E-mail, TCP, Kafka, HTTP, etc).
+Sink Mapper is used for same usecase, but in the time of publishing events from Siddhi app.You can find more information about these extension types under the heading 'Extension types' in this document.

 * Run the following command